Annealed almost periodic entropy: Almost periodic entropy

-We do not use identity~\eqref{eq:h-pi-k} much in the present book, but we do cite some properties of AP entropy that are proved this way in~\cite{APE4}.
-Some of those proofs use~\eqref{eq:h-pi-k} in combination with the following alternative formula for the AP entropy of a state, which is~\cite[Lemma 9.12]{APE4}.
+See~\cite[Lem.
+6.8]{APE4}.
+We do not use identity~\eqref{eq:h-pi-k} directly in the sequel, but we do cite some properties of AP entropy that are proved this way in~\cite{APE4}.
+Some of those proofs use~\eqref{eq:h-pi-k} in combination with the following alternative formula for the AP entropy of a state, which is~\cite[Lem.
+6.12]{APE4}.

 \begin{lem} Let $\phi \in \S(\A)$, and let $\cal{O}$ be a neighbourhood base at $\phi$ in $\S(\A)$.
 Then

 \end{lem}